Facebook Competition: 6-steps to Avoid Shadow Bans, Build Fans and Get 10-20 clients

 (use a referral system upviral, viral loops, or Kingsumo.
 Either of these will give people more chances to enter and will help you spread the word about your competitions)

 b) Promote – use scarcity and urgency principles in your copy.
-“Only one wnner and the competition closes in 3 days”
+“Only one winner and the competition closes in 3 days”

 Promote your competition until the cows come home.
 Use a killer follow-up system (step 6 below) to build relationships, and foster community with people who do not win.